 Do you have problems breathing?
 Perhaps you have a persistent cough.
-You may have seen people use an inhaler and wonder if this type of medication can help you.
-What is the best medicine to help your situation?
+You may have seen people use an inhaler before, and you may have wondered if this type of medication could potentially help you.
+What is the best medicine to help your symptoms?
 Below we have answers to your questions.
+There are different types of inhalers, but they are often referred to by their colour.
 The blue inhaler is called Ventolin.
-This drug helps millions of people who have problems breathing.
+This inhaler helps millions of people who have problems breathing.
 Its generic name is Salbutamol.
 It comes as a liquid, and also as an inhaler.

 Do I have asthma?

-The symptoms of asthma are shortness of breath, coughing or wheezing.
-Asthma can cause a whistling or wheezing sound as you breathe, which is more common in children.
-To confirm whether you have asthma, you will want a diagnosis from a healthcare provider.
-If you are found to have Asthma, Ventolin will be the prescribed solution.
+The symptoms of asthma include shortness of breath, coughing, or wheezing.
+Asthma can also cause a whistling or wheezing sound as you breathe, this symptom is more common in children.
+To confirm whether you have asthma, you will want to get a diagnosis from a professional healthcare provider.
+If you are found to have asthma, Ventolin may be the prescribed treatment you receive.

 What is Ventolin used for?

-Ventolin is a bronchodilator used to treat or prevent bronchospasm.
-This is a fancy way of referring to the tightening of the muscles that line the airways in your lungs.
-Symptoms of bronchospasm include pain, tightness and feeling a constriction in the chest and back.
-It makes it difficult to get enough air for breathing.
-Ventolin treats bronchial spasms.
+Ventolin is a bronchodilator that is used to treat or prevent bronchospasms.
+Bronchospasm is a medical way of referring to the tightening of the muscles that line the airways of your lungs.
+Symptoms of bronchospasm include chest pain, tightness of the chest, and feeling constriction in the chest and back.
+Bronchospasm makes it very difficult for your body to get enough air into the lungs.
+Ventolin is used to treat bronchospasms.

 How many puffs of Ventolin is safe?

-The usual way an inhaler is used is one to two puffs when you need it, but no more than a maximum of four puffs in 24 hours.
-The maximum puffs is four, regardless of whether you are taking one or two puffs per use.
-Your doctor may have different instructions for your situation.
+The usual way in which an inhaler is used is by administering one to two puffs as and when you need them, but, you should do no more than a maximum of four puffs in 24 hours.
+The maximum number of puffs is four, regardless of whether you are taking one or two puffs per usage.
+Your doctor may have different instructions, and this can be entirely down to your own situation.

 How long does it take Ventolin to work?

 The benefits of using an inhaler are nearly instant.
 The dose should typically last for around five hours.
-After 5 to 15 minutes, you should be breathing much easier.
-If the inhaler does not work within this timeframe, be certain to tell your doctor.
+After 5 to 15 minutes, you should begin to breathe with far greater ease.
+If the inhaler does not work within this timeframe, make sure that you tell your doctor.

 What is the difference between Ventolin and Salbutamol?

-They are essentially the same drug.
-A Ventolin inhaler is asthma medication designed to give a dose of 100 micrograms of Salbutamol.
-Any method or product used that delivers 100 micrograms of Salbutamol per does is technically the same as Ventolin.
+Ventolin and Salbutamol are essentially the same medicine.
+A Ventolin inhaler is an asthma medication that is designed to give a dose of 100 micrograms of Salbutamol.
+Any method or product used that delivers 100 micrograms of Salbutamol per dose is technically the same as Ventolin.
 While inhalers may differ in appearance, they all typically work the same way.

 Can I use Ventolin for a cough?

-Asthma inhalers such as Ventolin soothe airways, which suppresses the need to cough.
-Ventolin, the brand name of generic Salbutamol, is often prescribed for a persistent cough.
-If you have a cough that will not go away, ask your doctor if Ventolin will help.
+Asthma inhalers, such as Ventolin, are designed to soothe airways.
+This suppresses the need to cough.
+Ventolin, the brand name of generic Salbutamol, is often prescribed as medication for a persistent cough.
+If you have a cough that will not go away, you may wish to ask your doctor if Ventolin will help.

 What does Ventolin syrup treat?

-Ventolin (Salbutamol) is often delivered through an aerosol pump directly into the lungs.
-This offers quick relief for those who suffer from difficult bronchospasms.
-Salbutamol is sometimes given as tablets, capsules or syrup for people who can't use an inhaler very well.
-There is a liquid form of Salbutamol.
-While the method of delivery is not as effective as an inhaler can be, it is much cheaper and can be effective as an expectorant.
-A doctor may prescribe liquid instead of an inhaler if your symptoms are not as severe and the cost is an issue.
+Ventolin is often delivered through an aerosol pump directly into the lungs.
+This offers quick relief for those who suffer from bronchospasms.
+Salbutamol is also sometimes given in tablet form, as capsules, or as a syrup for people who can't use an inhaler very well.
+While the method of delivery is not as effective as an inhaler can be, the liquid form of Salbutamol is much cheaper and can be effective as an expectorant.
+A doctor may prescribe liquid instead of an inhaler if your symptoms are not as severe and if cost is an issue.